Chart Color Schemes

 Educational attainment in Cooma aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 21.6%, significantly lower than the NSW average of 32.2%.
 Bachelor degrees are most common at 14.5%, followed by postgraduate qualifications (4.5%) and graduate diplomas (2.6%).
-Vocational credentials are held by 40.5% of residents aged 15+, with advanced diplomas at 10.5% and certificates at 30.0%.
-Educational participation is high, with 28.7% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 40.5% of residents aged 15+ holding them, including advanced diplomas (10.5%) and certificates (30.0%).
+Educational participation is high, with 28.7% of residents currently enrolled in formal education, comprising 10.2% in primary, 6.9% in secondary, and 3.2% in tertiary education.

 Frequently Asked Questions - Education